-The primary responsibility of the Board is to oversee and provide direction and counsel to the senior management of the Company.
+The primary responsibility of the Board is to oversee and provide direction and counsel to the management of the Company.
 Board members are expected to devote the time necessary to appropriately discharge their responsibilities, to review materials distributed in advance of Board and committee meetings and to prepare for and attend and participate in all meetings of the Board and of Board committees on which they serve.
 In addition, each director is expected to attend the Annual Meeting of Stockholders.
 The Board’s responsibilities include, but are not limited to:

 - reviewing and, where appropriate, approving the Company’s major financial and operational objectives, plans, strategies and actions

 - overseeing the conduct of the Company’s business to assure that it is being properly managed;

 - regularly evaluating the performance and approving the compensation of the Chief Executive Officer, and in consultation with the Chief Executive Officer, also reviewing the performance of the other members of the Company’s senior management team;

 - planning for succession with respect to the Chief Executive Officer, including planning appropriate contingencies in case the Chief Executive Officer retires, resigns or is incapacitated, and monitoring management’s succession planning for other key executives of the Company;

 - overseeing risk assessment and management of the Company’s major financial and other risk exposures, including from cybersecurity threats;

 - providing advice and counsel to the Chief Executive Officer and other executives of the Company;